Jaaaxe/microbit-etch-a-sketch/README.md

 **Button A+B**: Set the pixel at its current position.
 A collection of *set pixels*\
                 make up your pixel art.\
 **Button Reset**: Clear your board using the reset button the back

+## Warnings
+Pressing the A+B input on the microbit isn't always registered due to how\
+quickly the buttons need to be pressed.
+But art takes patience ;).

+# Have Fun!